 2016 Site Specific™ Cabernet Sauvignon

 This wine has layers of complexity that start with a black currant and red berry foundation.
-This is the document of a perfect growing season, with plenty of hot days, and precious rain.
-Built to age, sensational now, epic in 2020.
+This is the document of an excellent growing season, with plenty of hot days, and precious little rain.
+Built to age, but sensational now, and under the circumstances, don't wait!
 Grown on just three acres of sandy soil with great love, but without herbicides, in our Sound Avenue vineyard.
 Macerated in stainless steel, and aged 21 months in French oak, racked every three months.
 A beautiful attack, lovely mid-palate, and seemingly endless finish.
 This wine is not yet rated, however our 2015 Cabernet Sauvignons scored 93 to 95 points.

 2016 PRIME NUMBER™